Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Example

 “The 5% increase might not translate directly to the entire user base.
-If the test sample isn’t representative, or if there are other variables at play (e.g., testing only on weekends), the actual impact could be different.
-The metric might go up, but possibly by less than 5%, depending on these factors.”
+If the test sample isn’t representative or other variables are at play (e.g., testing only on weekends), the actual impact could be different.
+The metric might increase, but possibly by less than 5%, depending on these factors.”

 This question tests your ability to apply mathematical reasoning and probability concepts to solve hypothetical scenarios.
 These skills are vital in data-driven environments like Optiver, where precise calculations and strategic optimizations are crucial.